LucaFoschini/lucafoschini.github.io/_posts/2014-01-15-blogging-like-a-data-hacker.markdown

-Five years have passed since Tom's post, and today [Github Pages](http://pages.github.com) is a fully-fledged, **free hosting service for static webpages**, on Github.
+Five years have passed since Tom's post, and today [Github Pages](http://pages.github.com) is a fully-fledged, **free hosting service for static webpages**, on *Github*.
 You write your pages in a simple markdown language, organize them in a straightforward directory structure, and *Github* does the rest.